osbuild/pr-best-practices/README.md

 # GitHub Pull Request Checks and Actions Script

-This Python script allows you to perform various checks and actions related to GitHub Pull Requests (PRs) conveniently from the command line.
-You can use it to ensure that your PRs adhere to certain standards and best practices before merging them into your codebase.
+These Python scripts allow you to perform various checks and actions related to GitHub Pull Requests (PRs).
+You can use them to ensure that your PRs adhere to certain standards and best practices before merging them into your codebase.

+The simplest way to use this is by leveraging `action.yml` and integrate the scripts into your GitHub Actions workflow.

 ## Features